 If you need immediate medical attention, go to A&E. If you're 'walking wounded' and discover an injury a day or so later, visit your GP.
 Either way, you then have evidence that you were hurt in the incident – and of when it happened.
 Don't just swallow painkillers and soldier on.
-Get checked out.
+Leaving a minor injury untreated could mean it gets worse, so don’t wait to get it checked out.

 8. Contact a solicitor

-Irrespective of whether there may be a criminal case, a solicitor can pursue a civil claim for damages to you or your property on your behalf.
-It's worth engaging one who specialises in cycling accidents; search online for 'solicitor cycling accidents'.
+Irrespective of whether there may be a criminal case, a solicitor can provide legal advice following a cycling accident as well as pursue a civil claim for damages to you or your property on your behalf.
+It's worth talking to a solicitor who specialises in cycling accidents; search online for 'solicitor cycling accidents'.
 Members of cycling organisations such as British Cycling, CTC, and London Cycling Campaign get access to cycling solicitors as a membership perk.

 9. Deal only with your own insurer